BSA & OFAC Compliance Audits

-While the Office of Foreign Assets Control (OFAC) requirements are not part of the BSA, both the BSA and OFAC share similar goals for national security.
-Therefore, it is common to review OFAC compliance and internal procedures at the same time as BSA/AML examinations.
+While the Office of Foreign Assets Control (OFAC) requirements are not part of the BSA, the BSA and OFAC share similar goals for national security.
+Therefore, it is common to review OFAC compliance and internal procedures concurrent with BSA/AML examinations.

 The Role Of CPAs In Compliance Requirements

 Independent testing (or audit) evaluates the adequacy of the financial institution’s overall BSA program.
-It is usual that the BSA and OFAC compliance audits are conducted by qualified outside auditors, such as the accounting professionals at Griffin & Furman, CPA firm.
+Usually, the BSA and OFAC compliance audits are conducted by qualified outside auditors, such as our team of accounting professionals.

 The annual independent audit required by the NCUA and conducted by Griffin & Furman includes:

-- Examine Currency Transaction Reports (CTRs) and Suspicious Activity Reports (SARs)
+- Examining Currency Transaction Reports (CTRs) and Suspicious Activity Reports (SARs)

-- Review Customer Information Policy and Customer Notice
+- Reviewing Customer Information Policy and Customer Notice

 Credit Union BSA and OFAC Compliance Audits